 The perception of motion is a funny thing.
-It requires a point of reference.
+It requires a frame of reference.
 When you are on a train, the trees appear to move.
 But are they really moving?
 Instead it is you, the observer, who is moving.
 But … are you really moving?
 Moving relative to what?
 Are you not like the trees?
-By that I mean, you might appear to move from one reference point, but appear to be stationary from another.
-In fact, there might be a point of reference from which you appear to be moving backward—i.e., from the perspective of something that is moving faster than you.
+By that I mean, you might appear to move from one frame of reference (e.g. a person on the platform back at the station), but appear to be stationary from another (e.g. a person on the train).
+In fact, there could be a frame of reference from which you would appear to be moving backward (e.g. a person on a faster train).

+Cognitive science has been telling us something rather shocking, and we have not yet absorbed its shock.
 If matter is emergent, physical reality is A) Not what it appears to be, and B) Not responsible for causality.
 Here is a brilliant video by Donald Hoffman, a cognitive scientist at UC Irvine:

 “Spacetime is doomed.
 There is no such thing as spacetime fundamentally in the actual underlying description of the laws of physics.
 That’s very startling, because what physics is supposed to be about is describing things as they happen in space and time.
 So if there’s no spacetime, it’s not clear what physics is about.” — Nima Arkani-Hamed, Cornell Messenger Lecture 2016